-Identifying the responsible party becomes a time consuming and painstaking procedure that
+Identifying the responsible party becomes a time consuming and painstaking procedure that starts by working backwards through the interchanges.
+A process of elimination is undertaken searching through the records for the company that

 HOW IT IS DONE TODAY

 Large railroad terminals and ports with high traffic volumes have automated gate processes for the inspection of equipment, like that pictured here by Nascent Technologies.
 This sophisticated equipment records the condition of the equipment for all in-gate and out-gate interchanges at a given facility.
 The documentation produced serves as photographic evidence of the interchange.
 While being a great solution, this equipment can be price prohibitive, unless it is installed at facilities with high gate traffic to justify the large expenditure.